arcus/virtual_library/database_normalization/database_normalization.md

 <!--
 title: Database Normalization
-comment: Learn about the concept of normalization and why it's important for organizing complicated data in relational databases.
+dart_module_id: database_normalization
+dart_author:   Joy Payton
+dart_title: Database Normalization

+comment: In this module, you'll learn about the concept of normalization and why it's important for organizing complicated data in relational databases.
+Usually, data in a relational database like SQL is organized into multiple interrelated tables with as little data repetition as possible.
+This concept can be useful to apply in other areas as well, such as organizing data in .csvs or in data frames in R or Python.
+This module teaches underlying data considerations and explains how data can be efficiently organized by introducing the concepts of one-to-many data relationships and normalization.
+Learners should have experience working with data in tables.
+This could included working with .csv files, SQL databases, R data frames, REDCap instruments, or other ways that data can be collected in tables.

+@learning_objectives

+- Explain the significance of "one to many" data relationships and how these relationships affect data organization
+- Describe how a normalized database is typically organized
+- Explain how data can be linked between tables and define "primary keys" and "foreign keys"

+@end

 language: en
 mode: Textbook

 import: https://raw.githubusercontent.com/arcus/virtual_library/main/_module_templates/macros.md
 -->

 ## Multiple Tables